 Is there an evening Clinic option?

 Yes!
-The General Practice Clinic has an entire section devoted to evening students, with an evening seminar.
+The Civil Advocacy Clinic has an entire section devoted to evening students, with an evening seminar.

 Can I do more than one clinic (either simultaneously or sequentially), or participate in a clinic during more than one school year?

 Can I do Clinic and an externship at the same time?

 There is no rule against this, but it is generally discouraged, for two primary reasons.
 First, your externship may cause you to develop a conflict of interest with respect to an ongoing Clinic matter.
 Second, externships also require a serious time commitment, and most students would not be able to balance an externship and Clinic with an academic courseload.